MadD0c/Ananke/README.md

 ```
 It would be possible to set this up in Ultimaker Cura.
 Unfortunately due to its issues with layer change placeholders and commands as well as the limited UI, doing such would require post processing plugin.
 ## Updating
-The easist to update the collection is via Moonraker Update Manager.
+The easiest to update the collection is via Moonraker Update Manager.
 Add below to your `moonraker.cfg`
 ```yaml
 [update_manager Ananke]
 type: git_repo